GHOST-Aram/homenest-api/README.md

 This component manages applications from tenants on specific properties that they are interested in.

 ## 6. Reviews
 Reviews component manages reviews from tenants about their experiences on the places they have lived in.
 These reviews will be available under the properties that users commented on.
+See [documentation](./docs/reviews/)

 ## 7. Users
 Users component manages all user data including tenants, landlords and admins.
+See [documentation](./docs/users/)

 ## 8. Viewing Scheduler
 Viewing scheduler component enables users to schedule the time and day that they wish to visit the properties in person.